tan-d-vu/spotify-downloader/README.md

 * `file_type`
 There types and use match those of the CLI arguments.

-_The arguments `--retry-failed-downloads` and `--cfg-file` do not need to be put into the config JSON.
+_The arguments `--retry-failed-downloads` and `--cfg-file` are not set in the config JSON.
 It should be run when using the respective args when executing the tool, e.g., `spotify_dl --config-file path/to/config.json --retry-failed-downloads 3`_